carlosp420/nymphalidae_diversification/MS.md

 ### MEDUSA performance due to phylogenetic uncertainty
-We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a higher ratio of nodes with high posterior probability (Figure 5).
+We found that most of the diversification splits were consistently recovered across more than 95% of the trees from the posterior distribution when there was a high ratio of nodes with high posterior probability (Figure 5).
 For our data, it would be necessary to obtain a set of trees from the Bayesian run with almost 99% of the nodes with posterior probability higher than 0.95 (almost no phylogenetic uncertainty) in order to obtain most of the diversification splits from the MCT on the posterior distribution of trees.
-For example the MCT of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95 and it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
+For example the MCT of the set of trees number 949 had 99.75% of the nodes with posterior probability > 0.95, however it was possible to recover only 12 diversification shifts (out of a total of 14) across more than 95% of the trees (supp. mat.
 11-12).